Ed Miliband: Other works

 In June 2017, Miliband guest-presented Jeremy Vine's BBC Radio 2 show.

-Miliband co-hosts a popular podcast, entitled Reasons to be Cheerful, with radio presenter Geoff Lloyd.
+From 2017 to 2024, Miliband and Geoff Lloyd co-hosted a podcast, entitled Reasons to be Cheerful.
 In November 2017, Miliband and Lloyd appeared as joint guests on Richard Herring's Leicester Square Theatre Podcast.

 Personal life

 Miliband is married to Justine Thornton, a High Court Judge.
-The couple met in 2002 before becoming engaged in March 2010 and married on 27 May 2011 at Langar Hall in Langar, Nottinghamshire.
+The couple met in 2004 at a dinner party hosted by journalist Stephanie Flanders.
+Although Miliband was briefly dating Flanders at the time, he and Thornton began their relationship a year later, before becoming engaged in March 2010 and married on 27 May 2011 at Langar Hall in Langar, Nottinghamshire.
 They have two sons, Daniel, born 2009, and Samuel, born 2010.
 They live in Dartmouth Park, north London.

-Miliband is of Jewish heritage — the first ethnically Jewish leader of the Labour Party — and describes himself as a Jewish atheist.
+Miliband is of Jewish heritage —the first ethnically Jewish leader of the Labour Party—and describes himself as a Jewish atheist.
 After marrying Thornton in a civil ceremony on 27 May 2011, he paid tribute to his Jewish heritage by following the tradition of breaking a glass.
 In 2012, Miliband wrote, "Like many others from Holocaust families, I have a paradoxical relationship with this history.
 On one level I feel intimately connected with it – this happened to my parents and grandparents.
 On another, it feels like a totally different world."